TorchLean

 • import NN is the supported tutorial entrypoint.

-• open NN.API gives you the “frontend” namespaces: nn, train, optim, Data, and CLI helpers.
+• open TorchLean gives you the public namespaces: nn, Trainer, optim, Data, and CLI parsers.

 • The dataset is ordinary Lean data with tensor shapes.